Find out what it takes for a glass to be a beer clean glass.

 Lacing Test

-Beer clean glasses are cleaned in a very specific way with certain techniques and special cleansers.
+The obvious key to having beer clean glassware is properly washing your glasses with the appropriate beer glass cleaner and sanitizers.
 According to the Draught Beer Quality Manual, there are two acceptable, effective ways to clean your glassware for guaranteed beer clean results: manually washing in a three-tub sink or using a dedicated automatic glass washer.

 If using a glass washing machine, it’s imperative that you dedicate this machine to bar and beer glassware only.
 Wash glasses at a hot temperature (between 130º and 140º) and use the correct detergent, sanitizing, and/or rinsing agents.
 Check concentrations daily and regularly service the machine to keep its performance where.

-Air drying is best as drying towels can leave behind odors or lint.
-If you do use towels, make sure to use lint-free bar towels and let them thoroughly dry between uses to prevent mildew growth.
+Air drying is best, as drying towels can leave behind odors or lint.
+If you use towels, make sure to use lint-free bar towels and let them thoroughly dry between uses to prevent mildew growth.

 A nucleated beer glass has etchings on the bottom of the inside of the glass.
-That creates points of nucleation, which aides in the release of dissolved CO2 in the beer in the form of bubbles.
-This makes for better head retention and releases more of the aromas and flavors in your beer.
-The only drawback to nucleated glasses is that it makes your beer go flat faster, which might not be good if you tend to nurse your beer or you like to savor a higher ABV beer.
+That creates points of nucleation, which aids in releasing dissolved CO2 in the beer in the form of bubbles.
+This improves head retention and releases more aromas and flavors in your beer.
+The only drawback to nucleated glasses is that it makes your beer go flat faster, which might not be good if you tend to nurse your beer or savor a higher-ABV beer.

 And that’s basically everything you need to know about beer clean glassware.
-Without it, your carefully crafted beer’s carbonation, aroma, and tastes will all be compromised in some way or another.
-Being able to identify dirty glassware and knowing the proper way to make glassware beer clean will allow you to drink beer the way a brewery intended you to.
+Without it, your carefully crafted beer’s carbonation, aroma, and taste will all be compromised.
+Being able to identify dirty glassware and knowing the proper way to make glassware beer clean will allow you to drink beer the way a brewery intends you to.

 KegWorks